The Wine Making Process - Brew on Premise

 If I bring in my own bottles what do I need to do to clean them?

-Although we have a Bottles washer here that sanitizes and washers the bottles before you fill them, you must ensure that the bottles are clean by thoroughly rinsing them out with hot water soon after they are emptied.
+Although we have a Bottles washer here that sanitizes and washers the bottles before you fill them, you must ensure that the bottles are clean by thoroughly rinsing them out with hot water soon after they are emptied before you make your own wine.
 Store them upside down to keep any dust, contaminants and fruit flies out.
 If you are planning to put labels on your bottles then it is best to remove them at home.
 Our bottle washer will not remove labels.

 Can I store my wine at the store after I have bottled it?